 In the Jewish faith, this places Sunday as the first day of the week, in accordance with the creation tale, as it comes after the Sabbath.

-For Christians, since Pope Constantine, Sunday is the day of worship and rest.
+For Christians, since emperor Constantine, Sunday is the day of worship and rest.
 It is also the day when Jesus resurrected, and thus the most sacred day in the Christian faith.
 This makes Sunday the first day of the week, as it is the most important when they must congregate together in church.

 "On the first day of the week, when we were gathered together to break bread, Paul began talking to them, intending to leave the next day, and he prolonged his message until midnight.(Acts 20:7)"

 Monday as the first day of the Week

 With the arrival of industrialization, people began measuring their days according to the five-day work week, which begins on a Monday.
 In 1878, the term weekend was first recorded as being "the period between the close of one working or business or school week and the beginning of the next", referring to Saturday and Sunday, and placing Sunday at the end of the week.

 This was mostly done in European countries, and is likely what the ISO 8601, first published in 1988, was based on, to create a standard of the representation of dates and time.
 So, most countries in Europe consider Monday to be the first day of the week.

 In the United States, Sunday is still considered the first day of the week, while Monday is the first day of the working week.

 The First day of the Week in the Gregorian Calendar